BerkOzdilek/PythonSDK/README.rst

-Hello, here is how to connect iven cloud
+Hello, here is how to connect iven cloud.

 Enjoy!